matth3us/matth3us/README.md

 You can also check my [kaggle profile](https://www.kaggle.com/celsomattheus) for some interesting projects outside of github.

-## 🤐 What do I work with outside of github?
+## 🤐 What am I working on outside of github?

 Due to business strategy and NDAs, I can't put everything I do in github - or we have to keep it in github but private.
 I'm currently working for [Quero Educação](https://translate.google.com/translate?sl=pt&tl=en&u=https://sobre.quero.com),, a marketplace for private education in Brazil.
 Think Booking, but for private college, schools and other courses.
 I work as the data lead for the K12 branch.
 So, here's what takes most of my time: